TVF Pitchers: Release

-Arunabh Kumar, who co-starred in TVF Pitchers and also the founder of TVF, announced that the series will release in May 2015.
+Arunabh Kumar, who co-starred in TVF Pitchers and also the founder of TVF, announced that the series will be released in May 2015.
 The official teaser was released on 3 April 2015, confirming the said date.
 However, the 4-minute teaser trailer of the series, which released on 27 May 2015, announced a new release date of 10 June 2015.

 The first episode of the series was released on The Viral Fever's official media streaming platform TVF Play, and a week later, on 17 June 2015, it was uploaded on YouTube.
-Each episodes were released within a three-week window so as to upload simultaneously in TVF Play and YouTube.
+Each episode was released within a three-week window so as to upload simultaneously in TVF Play and YouTube.
 TVF Pitchers is the first ever web series to be released directly through TVF Play with its inception in early 2015.
-The last episode of the series was unveiled on TVF on 30 August 2015 and in YouTube a day later.
+The last episode of the series was unveiled on TVF on 30 August 2015 and on YouTube a day later.

 After The Viral Fever announced a new Tamil streaming platform titled TVF Machi, in order to cover the audience across the regional market, the makers released the dubbed Tamil version of the series on 6 October 2017.
 In late 2016, it was reported that the second season of the series was reported to be in the process, however was not confirmed officially.

-In February 2021, TVF released a video to announce their line up for 2021 on their YouTube channel.
-The video consist of clips from the upcoming TVF series as well as old clips from the existing series hinting their further seasons.
-The climax of the video shows an archive footage from the first season of TVF Pitchers teasing the possibility of the second season.
+In February 2021, TVF released a video to announce their lineup for 2021 on their YouTube channel.
+The video consists of clips from the upcoming TVF series as well as old clips from the existing series hinting at their further seasons.
+The climax of the video shows archive footage from the first season of TVF Pitchers teasing the possibility of a second season.

 In June 2021, the OTT platform ZEE5 announced a content partnership with TVF to exclusively stream its upcoming shows including the second season of TVF Pitchers.

-Season 2 was officially announced on 5th December 2022 and the trailer was released on 13th December 2022.
-The second season of the show premiered on 23rd December 2022 on ZEE5.
+Season 2 was officially announced on 5 December 2022 and the trailer was released on 13 December 2022.
+The second season of the show premiered on 23 December 2022 on ZEE5.